History of Albania: Democratization

 The Democratic Party took control after winning the second multi-party elections, deposing the Communist Party.
 Afterwards, Sali Berisha became the second President.
-Today, Berisha is the longest-serving and the only President of Albania elected to a second term.
 In 1995, Albania became the 35th member of the Council of Europe and requested membership in North Atlantic Treaty Organization (NATO).
-The people of Albania have continued to emigrate to western European countries, especially to Greece and Italy but also to the United States.
+Deliberate programmes of economic and democratic reforms were put in place, but Albanian inexperience with capitalism led to the proliferation of pyramid schemes which grew and imploded around 1996-1997.
+These scams were not only allowed to go on, but in some cases even promoted by politicians and others in office and/or held power.
+These pyramid schemes are said to have directly affected about 1/3 of the Albanian population, and the devastating impact can still be seen today.
+Anarchy in late 1996 to early 1997 alarmed the world and prompted international mediation.

-Deliberate programmes of economic and democratic reforms were put in place, but Albanian inexperience with capitalism led to the proliferation of pyramid schemes, which were not banned due to the corruption of the government.
-Anarchy in the late 1996s to early 1997s, as a result of the collapse of these pyramid schemes, alarmed the world and prompted international mediation.
 In the early spring 1997, Italy led a multinational military and humanitarian intervention (Operation Alba), authorized by the United Nations Security Council, to help stabilize the country.
 The government of Berisha collapsed in 1997 in the wake of the additional collapse of pyramid schemes and widespread corruption, which caused anarchy and rebellion throughout the country.
 The government attempted to suppress the rebellion by military force but the attempt failed, due to long-term corrosion of the Military of Albania due to political and social factors.
 Few months later, after the 1997 parliamentary elections the Democratic Party was defeated by the Socialist Party, winning just 25 seats out of a total of 156.
-Sali Berisha resigned and the Socialists elected Rexhep Meidani as President.
-Including to that, the leader of the Socialists Fatos Nano was elected as Prime Minister, a post which he held until October 1998, when he resigned as a result of the tense situation created in the country after the assassination of Azem Hajdari, a prominent leader of the Democratic Party.
-Due to that, Pandeli Majko was then elected Prime Minister until November 1999, when he was replaced by Ilir Meta.
+Sali Berisha resigned and the Socialists elected Rexhep Meidani as president.
+Including to that, the leader of the Socialists Fatos Nano was elected as prime minister, a post which he held until October 1998, when he resigned as a result of the tense situation created in the country after the assassination of Azem Hajdari, a prominent leader of the Democratic Party.
+Due to that, Pandeli Majko was then elected prime minister until November 1999, when he was replaced by Ilir Meta.
 The Parliament adopted the current Constitution on 29 November 1998.
 Albania approved its constitution through a popular referendum which was held in November 1998, but which was boycotted by the opposition.
 The general local elections of October 2000 marked the loss of control of the Democrats over the local governments and a victory for the Socialists.